Schinzel–Giedion syndrome

 Schinzel–Giedion syndrome (SGS) is a congenital neurodegenerative terminal syndrome.
 It was first described in 1978 by Albert Schinzel (1944–) and Andreas Giedion (1925–) as a syndrome with severe midface retraction, skull anomalies, renal anomalies (hydronephrosis) and other anomalies.
-Babies born with Schinzel–Giedion syndrome have severe mental retardation, growth retardation (unless fed through a feeding tube) and global developmental delay.
+Children with Schinzel–Giedion syndrome have characteristic facial features, neurological problems, severe developmental delay, often bone and organ abnormalities.

 Diagnosis

 Genetic testing for mutations in SETBP1 gene can confirm a diagnosis.

 Symptoms

 Patients with this can have hydronephrosis, seizures, visual impairments, or alacrima.